+What do you think?
 Do you agree with that claim?
-I do.
-If God tells us, that as Christians, we can have such peace through Jesus Christ, as to guard and protect our hearts and minds, (in other words to not ALLOW our hearts and minds to be full of strife, and uncertainty, and confusion) but yet we don’t feel like we have that peace, then something is indeed wrong.
+I believe I agree.
+If God tells us, that as Christians, we can HAVE such peace through Jesus Christ, so as to guard and protect our hearts and minds, (in other words to not ALLOW our hearts and minds to be full of strife, and uncertainty, and confusion) but yet we don’t FEEL like we have that peace inside then yes, something is indeed wrong.

-What about you?
 Do you have that kind of peace?
 Do you feel that kind of peace?
 And do you feel it every day of your life?
-If you don’t, what do you think the problem is?
+If you don’t, what do you think is wrong?
 Is God not making good on His word?
 I doubt that could be the case.
 The problem must lie elsewhere, not with God.
 And not with God’s word either.

 What do you think could rob you, or what could rob us, of the peace that could be ours?
 The peace that should be ours!
-What could do that ?
-Let me suggest three things that rob a Christian of the peace that we should have in our lives.
+What could do that?
+Let me suggest three things that might rob us, of the peace that we should have in our lives.

 Do you think that WORRY can rob us of our peace of heart and mind?
 Worry about this, and worry about that.
-Just worry about every little thing.
-Instead of truly trusting in God in everything, there’s worry about so many things.
+Worry about every little thing.
+Instead of truly trusting in God in everything, there’s worry, about so many things.
 There’s probably not much peace to be had, when you’re always worried about something.

 God knows what’s in us, because He put it there!
 And He knows what’s not is us.
-And knowing what’s best for ourselves, is not within us, without relying on God’s word to tell us.
+And knowing what’s best for ourselves, is not within us.
 Psalm 37:23 says; “The steps of a man are established by the LORD, And he delights in His way.”
 We should be absolutely delighted, to walk in the steps that God has ordained.
 And we should find peace, trusting in those steps.

-That reminds me of Ephesians 2, verse 10, which says; “For we are His workmanship, (God’s workmanship) created in Christ Jesus, (..if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
+Ephesians 2, verse 10, tells us; “For we are His workmanship, (God’s workmanship) created in Christ Jesus, (Remember, “.if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 2 Corinthians 5:17)

-And that reminds me of Romans 8, verse 28; “And we know that God works all things together for good, to those loving God, to those being called according to His purpose.”
+And as I quote so often..
+Romans 8, verse 28 says; “And we know that God works all things together for good, to those loving God, to those being called according to His purpose.”
 And exactly HOW do we know that?
 We know it because God’s word says it, and because we trust God!
 And so we have peace, instead of the worry, that takes away our peace.
 Trusting God, creates peace in our hearts, and in our minds.